 10 Fun Activities to Boost Your Toddler’s Language Development

-Every time a child cries, points or gestures, makes eye contact, or uses a facial expression, they’re communicating through the use of language.
+Leanne Sherred, M.S., CCC-SLPEvery time a child cries, points, makes eye contact, or uses a facial expression, they’re communicating with language.
 Maybe they’re hungry, upset, uncomfortable, or want to express their thoughts.
 This is a great sign!
 As parents, it’s our job to recognize and encourage this nonverbal communication, helping set the stage for early language acquisition.

-Comprehension, nonverbal language, and use of sounds are precursors to using speech.
+Comprehension, nonverbal language, and use of sounds come before using speech.
 Even before your baby says their first word, they make connections between vocalizations and getting their needs met.
 When a child cries and points, and you hand them their desired object, they’re beginning to cement these relationships so they can better communicate their needs later.

 Language development is an essential skill that will turn your child into a lifelong learner.
 It will help your child's communication, literacy, reading, and comprehension, and ultimately improve their academic success and emotional development.